Facing Cockfighting Charges in Los Angeles?

 been around for thousands of years.

-Cockfighting is illegal in every state in the U.S. It is a felony in 39
+Cockfighting is illegal in all 50 states.
+It is a felony in 39 states and

-states and can be a felony or a misdemeanor in California.
-It is also
+can be a felony or a misdemeanor in California.
+California has recently

-existing laws that significantly increase the penalties for engaging in,
+passed amendments to existing laws that significantly increase the penalties

-Causing or allowing on your property a cockfight for amusement or gain,
+Causing or allowing cockfighting on your property for

 one year and/or a maximum $5,000 fine.
 A second offense may be charged